Frogvall/dnd5e-misc/Bane of Azeroth/Bane of Azeroth.md

 - **Willpower Points:** 3

-By activating this ability (a free action in combat) you recover D6 HP.
-This can be combined with FAST HEALER for 2D6 HP recovered.
+By activating this ability (a free action in combat) you heal D6 HP.
+This can be combined with FAST HEALER for 2D6 HP healed.
 }}

 \page